Mansterteddy/Chrome_App/README.md

 # Chrome_App
-This repository includes some interesting and useful tools which can accelerate efficiency.
+This repository includes some interesting and useful tools which can improve efficiency based on Chrome App.